Craft n' Connect

 Instructions)

-The first iteration of our gameplay and instructions consisted of three pamphlets, each with instructions of its respective mode and prompts to match the level.
+The first couple iterations of our gameplay and instructions consisted of three pamphlets, each with instructions of its respective mode and prompts to match the level.
 Along with a single-sided A4 sheet of all the other game-related information.

-While the pamphlets played a large role in our art direction, it was tedious and reiterated much of the same information through them, making them redundant and unnecessary to the overall gameplay of Craft n’ Connect.
+While the pamphlets played a large role in our art direction, the information in them was redundant and unnecessary to the overall gameplay of Craft n’ Connect.

 For the third iteration of the instructions, I worked on refining the written content and condensing all the information into a single, double-sided A4 sheet.